 Autumn Term in Year 2 continues to creatively build on and expand their KS1 knowledge from year 1.
 Their overarching enquiry questions are ‘What makes people helpful?’ and ‘Is fire good or bad?’

-In Maths, pupils will look at numbers up to 100.
-They will make calculations up to 20 and will learn to add and subtract one and two digit numbers.
+In Maths, pupils will deepen their understanding of numbers up to 100.
+They will work confidently with calculations up to 20 and learn to add and subtract one- and two-digit numbers, all while beginning to develop their knowledge of times tables.

-In PE the children will practice their hand-eye coordination with racket skills.
-Learning to use the racket in different ways that experiment with both power and aim.
+In PE, the children will develop their hand–eye coordination through racket skills.
+They will explore how to use a racket with both power and accuracy before applying these skills in exciting game situations.

 Spring Term